 After execution, the details of the event is shown in the console and a process animation is also generated in the task pane:

-In another example we use the dataset called “example-log” from Axcel datasets which you can pull by running AXCEL.DATASET(“example-log”).
+In another example we use the dataset called “example-log” from Axcel datasets which you can pull by running AXCEL.DATASETS(“example-log”).
 Assuming this data is pulled at cell A1, we can show the process animation on a map by running:

 which generates a graph as presented below: